AqwamCreates/DataPredict/docs/API/Models/QuantileRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

-* quantilesList: The list of quantiles to be used for generating the model parameters.
+* QuantilesList: The list of quantiles to be used for generating the model parameters.
 [Default: {0.5}]

 #### Returns: